 Trial participants must give their informed consent before they are entered into a trial*.
 Consent should be obtained before the first trial-specific activity is undertaken.
 For Clinical Trials of Investigational Medicinal Products (CTIMPs), Schedule 1 of the Clinical Trials Regulations (as amended) are the requirements for consent.

 During a trial, the willingness of participants to continue should be reaffirmed periodically.
 If significant new information becomes available, participants should be reconsented using revised (and re-approved) consent documents so that, if applicable, their continued consent is confirmed.

-*With the exception of certain emergency trials involving vulnerable subjects (minors or incapacitated adults – please see below).
+*For certain emergency trials involving vulnerable participants (minors or incapacitated adults – see below).

 Access of Patient Information for Research Without Consent